Narciso Abuke

-Narciso Abuke was an Lieutenant Colonel in the Philippine Revolutionary Army during the Philippine-American War.
+Narciso Abuke was a Lieutenant Colonel in the Philippine Revolutionary Army during the Philippine-American War.
 He was Area Commander of General Lukbán's forces for Northern Samar.
 After the war, he helped establish peace and order in Samar, in the transition to American governance.
 Abuke is credited for killing Pedro de la Cruz, the fighting leader of the Pulahan.
 He was Mayor of Catarman, Northern Samar.

 Military career

 Philippine-American War

 In the Philippine-American War, Abuke held the rank of Lieutenant Colonel and was given command of Northern Samar.